JiahaoMiao/Project_CalCoFi/README.md

 ## Project Overview

 In this project, the **CalCoFi** dataset is explored, followed by the implementation of multiple machine learning models.
-The primary objectives are:
-- Perform **Exploratory Data Analysis (EDA)** to understand the structure and characteristics of the dataset.
-- Use **linear regression** to predict temperature and salinity based on several features.
+The primary objectives is to use **linear regression** to predict temperature and salinity based on several features.
-- Explore how the **training set size** impacts the model fit.
-- Tune the model using **grid search** to find optimal hyperparameters for regularized linear regression (Ridge and LASSO).
-- Apply **kernel methods** to improve the model fit and handle non-linearity.
-## Dataset

 The **CalCoFi** dataset used in this project contains oceanographic data, including measurements of temperature (`T_degC`), salinity (`Salnty`), and various other environmental factors.
 The dataset is publicly available and can be downloaded from the following links: